xpdota/guide-scratch/general/HealProg.md

 ## You Will Be Using GCDs To Heal

-Once you've been reclearing a raid tier for a while, it's easy to forget about how GCD to optimize GCD heal usage.
+Once you've been reclearing a raid tier for a while, it's easy to forget about how to optimize GCD heal usage.
 You won't just be GCD healing because you're still progging the fight - even an optimized run of an ultimate is going to involve quite a bit of GCD healing.
 As such, you tend to not really think about "optimizing" GCD heals, since that would be an oxymoron in any other scenario.

 ## GCD versus oGCD planning